wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 <a href="https://itzatna.org" target="_blank">itzatna.org</a> · Fb <a href="https://facebook.com/itzatna.arts" target="_blank">itzatna.arts</a> · Insta <a href="https://instagram.com/itzatna.arts" target="_blank">@itzatna.arts</a> · X <a href="https://twitter.com/itzatna_arts" target="_blank">@itzatna\_arts</a>
 <hr>
 **Jamil Keating** · *Shoeshine*

+A man on his knees offers you a traditional shoeshine… but is it an act of service or something darker as he holds you in his thrall with a story guaranteed to dull the shine of those shoes.

+Content Warning: please click [here](/warnings).

 Jamil is a theatre-maker, writer, and performer.
 His first full solo work, [2015's *Affected*](/archive/2015-worksahead/keating), was a Works Ahead commission by hÅb.
 He's made work for [2020's Botanic](/archive/2020-autumnwinter/botanic), Emergency, and Hazard (as Tracey Lumpkin).
 He's also been an emerging artist in residence at the Whitworth and is generally found causing mischief in the city.